Generic Name: cyclosporine (SYE-kloe-spor-een)

 - To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including the eye.
 Keep the container tightly closed.

-- Each vial of cyclosporine drops is intended for a single use only.
+- Each vial of cyclosporine drops are intended for a single use only.
 After you have opened the vial and used it, throw away any remaining medicine immediately.
 Do not save it to use at a later time.

 - Use cyclosporine drops at the same times each day.